AidanHibbard/olallie/.github/contributing.md

 ## Code of Conduct

-Help us keep Olallie open and inclusive.
-Please read and follow our [Code of Conduct](code_of_conduct.md).
+Help keep Olallie open and inclusive.
+Please read and follow the [Code of Conduct](code_of_conduct.md).

 Thank you for your contribution!